opf/openproject/docs/user-guide/notifications/notification-settings/README.md

 ![A screenshot of options for date alerts](Notification-settings-12.4-dateAlerts.png)

-For each date, you can choose to be alerted the same day, a day before, 3 days before or a week before.
+For start and finish date dates, you can choose to be alerted the same day, a day before, 3 days before or a week before.

 You can also choose to receive a recurring notification (every day, every 3 days or every week) for work packages that are overdue.
 You can stop receiving these alerts by either unchecking this option, or changing the dates of the relevant work packages.